-Anna Stancu is an associate in the Labor and Employment Practice Group in the firm’s Los Angeles office.
+Anna Stancu is an attorney in the Labor and Employment Practice Group in the firm’s Los Angeles office.

 Areas of Practice

 Anna specializes in counseling and representing her clients in all aspects of federal and state employment law.
 Having served in-house for a California-based employer, Anna knows the importance of preventing employment claims before they arise.
 She takes a proactive approach, serving as a trusted, accessible advisor to her clients and providing practical, timely solutions on all manner of employment issues, including discipline and terminations, hiring practices, leaves of absence, the interactive process, reasonable accommodations, overtime exemption classifications, independent contractor classifications, personnel policies, internal investigations, restrictive covenants, COVID-related legal issues, privacy, and wage-and-hour compliance.
 Anna also conducts engaging and effective workplace trainings on compliance with the Fair Employment and Housing Act, the Americans with Disabilities Act, Title VII, and other anti-discrimination/harassment/retaliation laws.
 Anna has adeptly represented her clients through administrative proceedings and internal investigations.
 Anna’s varied litigation practice encompasses employment-related single-plaintiff, class, and representative actions, as well as unfair competition, tort, and trade secret claims.